Car-Ears AirStreamz vs. Wind-Blox Pro

-Exhaustive testing ensures that our products are the most effective of their kind on the market.
-We use precision audio recording equipment, spectral analysis software, CT (hot-wire) anemometers / pressure probes, and high resolution imaging tools.
-In addition to 'stress testing' in 'designed use' environments, we incorporate laboratory testing in custom built facilities in Colorado (Wind Jet) and New Jersey (Wind Jet Hydrodynamic Flume).
+Exhaustive C-E testing ensures that AirStreamz are the most effective products of their kind on the market.
+We use precision recording equipment, spectral analysis software, CT (hot-wire) anemometers / pressure probes, and high resolution imaging tools.
+In addition to stress testing in designed use environments, we incorporate laboratory testing in custom built facilities in Colorado (Wind Jet) and New Jersey (Wind Jet and Hydrodynamic Flume).

 Wind flow patterns over the face / cheek and how it interacts with the pinna varies by speed and turbulence level.

-AirStreamz are made from a soft porous material that interacts with oncoming wind to reduce velocity and turbulence intensity (i.e. diffuse vortical structures in turbulent flow).
+AirStreamz are made from a soft porous material that interacts with oncoming wind to reduce velocity and turbulence intensity.
 In this regard, porous material has benefits for flow-control by introducing a fluid permeable medium that modifies the boundary layer / wake characteristics.
-Over the last several years, a number of researchers have studied the flow over and through porous bluff bodies to reveal this flow control phenomenon.
-Please contact us if you would like to learn more about this research.
+Simply stated, the presence of porous material decreases the shear effects and beneficially modifies the vortex shedding.
+The unique surface texture of AirStreamz also contributes to vortex shedding at longer length scales.
+Over the last several years, a number of researchers have studied the flow over and through porous material / bluff bodies to reveal this flow control phenomenon.

 Wind noise tends to be lower frequency.
 We evaluate materials that focus on the important frequency ranges.